Are Dogs Allowed on the Eurostar Train?

 Are There Plans for this to Change?

-One of the most recent petitions was launched in June 2014 by Pet Pyjamas, a UK dog-friendly holiday company.
+One of the petitions was launched in June 2014 by Pet Pyjamas, a UK dog-friendly holiday company.
 In their petition, they specifically campaigned for the introduction of a designated pet carriage on the Eurostar.

 Alternatives to Taking Your Dog on the Eurostar